We may earn affiliate commissions for the recommended products. Learn more.

 Here’s a short overview of what Passwd has to offer:

 • Features.
 Passwd shines in the features it targets toward teams.
 Robust access management and a seamless integration into the Google Workspace are impressive.
-Unfortunately, I found the other features, like the Password generator and Security audit to be lackluster compared to other password managers.
+Unfortunately, I found the other features, like the Password generator and Security audit, to be slightly less advanced than other password managers.

 • Plans and pricing.
-Passwd’s $49.00/month price may seem like a lot, and it is for a single user.
-But it is targeted toward large teams, where users and records are unlimited, making this price pretty attractive.
+Passwd’s $49.00/month price may seem like a lot, which would be true if it was meant for a single user.
+However, it is targeted toward large teams, where users and records are unlimited, making this price pretty attractive.
+In fact, I find it to be a great deal for teams looking to scale rapidly

 Is Passwd safe?

-Yes, Passwd is safe, but there are safer password managers on the market.
+Yes, Passwd is safe.
 It employs AES-256 encryption, a popular and very secure encryption method.
 It also adheres to zero-knowledge principles, although not entirely, due to its reliance on the cloud to encrypt and decrypt passwords.

 Passwd also uses the Google ecosystem to provide 2FA (two-factor authentication) through Google Auth.
 This also allows admins to set up user and access rights management through Google Workspace, giving specific team members access to records.

 What worries me is that the password manager hasn’t been audited by any third party.
-Especially given that Passwd uses an external cloud to perform encryption and decryption tasks.
+Given that Passwd uses an external cloud to perform encryption and decryption tasks, an audit would confirm Passwd’s data security claims.

 Passwd encryption